-Today, St Edmundsbury has a thriving, diverse economy, embracing a number of business sectors.
+Today, the area has a thriving, diverse economy, embracing a number of business sectors.
 These include tourism, food and drink, life sciences and advanced manufacturing.

-In all of St Edmundsbury's towns and our rural areas, many of our residents benefit from a good quality of life.
+In all of the area's towns and rural areas, many residents benefit from a good quality of life.
 However, some areas have suffered more than others from the impact of the economic downturn, and others are facing issues such as rural isolation; a lack of skills or qualifications amongst young people; an ageing population with some in need of more specialist housing or care; poverty; or health deprivation.

-The Council is made up of 45 Councillors and is Conservative controlled.
-It operates under a Leader and Cabinet style of governance.
-From 1 April 2019, subject to Parliamentary approval, a new West Suffolk Council will be formed, entirely replacing St Edmundsbury and Forest Heath Councils, Further details are available here:
+St Edmundsbury Borough Council was made up of 45 Councillors and was Conservative controlled during 2018-19.
+It operated under a Leader and Cabinet style of governance.
+Councillors will be elected to the new West Suffolk Council in May 2019.
+Further details are available here: www.westsuffolk.gov.uk/singlecouncil

-www.westsuffolk.gov.uk/singlecouncil